aloisdg/seasonpaper/README.md

 - Save the picture in /tmp
 - Set the picture as wallpaper

-## To Do

-- Remove dependecy to feh.
-Let the user decide.

-## Bonus
+## Idea

+- Dont download the picture if it the same top post (or take the next post)
+- Set manually the next season (a -s,--season ?)
+- Get first link with a matching resolution (or greater) (a -r,--resolutions)
-- Handle South
+- Handle South Hemisphere
-- Handle the world
+- Handle the world (moonsoon, etc.)
 - Create a history `[Date] [Name] [link] [] [reddit]` format could be csv or json
 - Add option (change each day, keep picture on an appropriate folder, verbose mode, etc)
 - Create a .seasonpaper to save option
-- Dont download the picture if it the same top post (or take the next post)
-- Set manually the next season (a -s,--season ?)
-- Get first link with a matching resolution (or greater) (a -r,--resolutions)
-- Set season with geolocalisation handling
+- Set season by geolocalisation
 - Handle flickr